-Name values default subscriptshift length automatic Specifies the minimum amount to shift the baseline of subscript down; the default is for the rendering agent to use its own po ositioning rules. superscriptshift length automatic Specifies the minimum amount to shift the baseline of superscript up; the default is for the rendering agent to use its own po ositioning rules.
+Name values default subscriptshift length automatic Specifies the minimum amount to shift for the rendering agent to use its own po the baseline of subscript down; the default is for the rendering agent to use its own po sittoning ruics. superscriptshift length automatic Specifies the minimum amount to shift the baseline of superscript up; the default is for the rendering agent to use its own positioning rules.